evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GEN1/_index.md

 ## Exterior

 The Porsche Taycan (GEN1), with dimensions of 4963 mm in length, 1964 mm in width, and 1395 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
-You can choose between 17 different paint colors when ordering this model.
+The Porsche Taycan (GEN1) is available in a total of 17 paint colors, including both solid and metallic options.

 You can also choose several styling options to make your car more unique.
 The optional SportDesign package contains a specially designed upper part front apron, specially designed side skirts in Black with inlays painted in exterior color specially designed rear diffusor in Black with side fins painted in exterior color, front licence plate carrier painted in exterior color.